Gucci Gucci: Critical reception

 The song received rave reviews.
 Touré commented on the song: "The song basically attacks a central tenet of hip-hop: Many rappers embrace labelism as part of their celebration of upward mobility as well as a postmodern sentiment that you are the brands you wear."
 He also said that the song had "childishly simple rhyme patterns" such as "I'm lookin' like Madonna, but I'm flossin' like Ivana."
 James Montgomery of MTV ranked "Gucci Gucci" 23rd of his top 25 songs of 2011.
 The song was remixed by hip-hop rapper Lil Wayne for his mixtape Sorry 4 the Wait.

 The song is also ranked in Pitchfork's The Top 100 Tracks of 2011 and many other publications.

 Commercial performance

 On the week of July 30, 2011, the song debuted on the Billboard Hot R&B/Hip-Hop Songs chart at number 83.
 It also debuted at number 82 on the Billboard Hot 100 on the week ending August 13, 2011.
 The single peaked at number 57 on the Hot 100.

 In October 2012, the single was certified Gold by the RIAA, having sold 500,000 copies in the US.

+"Gucci Gucci" was certified platinum by the RIAA in October 2023 for equivalent single sales in excess of 1 million units.